dkenna/assblog/README.md

-# another simple as shit blog
+# yet another simple as shit blog

+- receives an id_token as authentication and verifies if it has been emitted (or signed) by an authentication server's public key. takes name from 'sub' claim.